Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 Day 3: Ludlow to Waitsfield

 This section of Route 100 in Vermont is characterized by very small towns, mountainous terrain, and acres of farmland.
-For much of the drive, you will follow the eastern slope of the Green Mountains, along the border of the Green Mountain National Forest.
-There are too many fun stops to mention, so I’m going to focus on my favorites.
+For much of the drive, you will follow the eastern slope of the Green Mountains along the border of the Green Mountain National Forest.
+There are too many fun stops to mention, so I will focus on my favorite spots.

 Driving distance: 70 miles